leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 Nginx realize this problem, in 1.7, it introduce multple thread model in their even model Netty's event-loop can add customized strategy ??
  ## Is event-loop model the ONLY approach to resolve the problem?
- Of course not, the event loop mode actually is on the way of use less thread to service more connection.
+ Of course not, essentially, the event loop model is on the way of using less thread to service more connection.
 In an other hand, erlang and golang are resolving the problem by making a lightweight "green-thread" to archive the same goal. and also do this very well in their direction. http://demo.netfoucs.com/jiao_fuyou/article/details/36010691